Sharing Community Stories

 Aerlyn Weissman would like to see film festivals create a separate category for community-based storytelling:

 “I think digital storytelling is really important.
-One thing that occured to me about bringing these stories to more people is to encourage film festivals to have a separate category for digital storytelling.
+One thing that occurred to me about bringing these stories to more people is to encourage film festivals to have a separate category for digital storytelling.
 Then it becomes its own genre.”

 6. Curating programs of community digital stories